Venice with Kids: What to See, Eat, and Skip

 1. Take a Private Boat Ride Around the Canals

-Don’t just walk—get on the water!
+Don’t just walk — get on the water!
 Kids love the idea of riding boats, and in Venice, that’s how you get around.
+You can:

 2. Visit the Peggy Guggenheim Collection (Yes, Really!)

-Venetian masks aren’t just for Carnival—they’re a hands-on way for kids to dive into local tradition.
+Venetian masks aren’t just for Carnival — they’re a hands-on way for kids to dive into local tradition.
+You can watch a live demo at a traditional workshop or join a mask-making experience where everyone gets to paint their own masterpiece to take home.

 4. Climb the Bell Tower of San Giorgio Maggiore

-Skip the long lines at the Campanile in San Marco and take the vaporetto to San Giorgio Island instead.
+Skip the long lines at St. Mark’s Campanile and take the vaporetto to San Giorgio Maggiore instead.
+The island has peaceful gardens, wide open spaces, and a fun elevator ride to the top — no endless stairs!

 5. Explore the Islands: Murano & Burano